brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 [Example Vector Embedded Questions](/files/img/userQuestionsTopic.png)

 Take a look at some of the results of the curl commands.
-[Sample Vector Searches](/files/sampleVectorSearches)You can capture your own by redirecting the output to a text file.
+[Sample Vector Searches](/files/sampleVectorSearches) You can capture your own by redirecting the output to a text file.
 For example:

 ```
 curl https://api.openai.com/v1/embeddings \